Linear extensions and order-preserving poset partitions: Introduction

 An order congruence of a poset $P$ can be defined as a kernel of an order-preserving map with domain $P$.
 Even if this notion is simple and natural, the amount of papers dealing with it appears to be relatively small.
 The notion appears in the seventies in a series of papers by T. Sturm \cite{Stu:VvKIA,Stu:ECvK,Stu:OLoKoIM}, the same notion with a different formulation appears in the W.T.
 Trotter's book \cite{Tro:CaPOSDT}.
 A related notion in the area of ordered algebras appeared in two papers by G. Cz\'edli a A. Lenkehegyi \cite{CzeLen:OCnDoOA,CzeLen:OCoOAaQD}.
 In our approach, we will follow a recent paper by P. K\"ortesi, S. Radeleczki and S. Szil\'agyi \cite{KorRadSzi:CaIMoPOS}.

 In the present paper we will examine the lattice of all order congruences of a finite poset from the viewpoint of combinatorial algebraic topology.
 We will prove that the order complex of the lattice of all nontrivial order congruences (or order-preserving partitions) of a finite $n$-element poset $P$ with $n\geq 3$ is homotopy equivalent to a wedge of spheres of dimension $n-3$.

 If $P$ is connected, then the number of spheres is equal to the number of linear extensions of $P$.
-In general, the number of spheres is equal to the number of cyclic extensions (Definition \ref{def:ce}) of $P$.
+In general, the number of spheres is equal to the number of cyclic classes of linear extensions (Definition \ref{def:ce}) of $P$.